AIKIDO | 合氣道

-Founded by Morihei Ueshiba, early in the 20th century, Aikido is a modern Japanese martial art that was developed in the early 20th century by Morihei Ueshiba (1883-1969).
+Founded by Morihei Ueshiba, early in the 20th century, Aikido is a martial art that focuses on harmonizing with an opponent to bring no-violent resolutions to situations involving conflict.
 In Japanese, Aikido means "the way of harmony with the force and principle of nature."
 Aikido is derived from Japan’s traditional budo (the way of martial arts), yet goes beyond the realm of budo; it is a path that combines rigorous physical training with spiritual discipline – where the keen edge of martial art is used as a "Way" to spiritual growth.